Manuton04/FarmingPlus/README.md

   - Setup economic rewards.

 - **WorldGuard**:
-  - Region control for Farmer's Step, Replenish, Irrigate and rewards.
+  - Region control for Farmer's Step, Grand Tilling, Replenish, Irrigate and rewards.

 - **MythicMobs**:
   - You can summon MythicMobs as rewards.